newrelic/nri-vmware-esxi/README.md

 ## Configuration

 In order to use the `vmware-esxi` integration it is required to configure vmware-esxi-config.yml.sample file.
-Firstly, rename the file to vmware-esxi-config.yml.
-Then, depending on your needs, specify all instances that you want to monitor.
-Once this is done, restart the Infrastructure agent.
+Firstly, rename the file to vmware-esxi-config.yml (drop the .sample extension to enable this integration).

+Edit the vmware-esxi-config.yml configuration file to provide a unique instance name and valid values for (ESXi URL and login credentials) url, username and password.

 Restart the infrastructure agent